-Net other charges decreased by 25.04% or $mathred{2}6,986,041$ for the first nine months.
-Despite the slight increase in outstanding loans, finance charges decreased resulting from the reduction in rates for OPI from 9% last year to 6.5% this year.
-The rates on CWWC's loans also declined from 7.75% to 6.25%.
+Net other charges decreased by 16.02% or ₱1,155,103 for the 1st three months.
+Finance charges decreased resulting from the settlement of current principal obligations.
 The increase or decrease in the interest income earned is dependent upon the duration of the higher-yielding placements and not necessarily on the balance as of the end of the period.
 The rates offered by banks on deposit products have remained unchanged.

-Minority interest represents minority stockholders' share in the net income of CVI, Calapan Water and OPI.
-The balance of this account is tied-in to the operating results of the said subsidiaries.
-The amount of minority interest in net income equals the change in the related minority interest account in the balance sheet.
+Noncontrolling interest represents noncontrolling stockholders' share in the net income or loss of CVI and OPI.
+The fluctuation in this account is tied-in to the operating results and to the Company's overall ownership in the former.